Aeropay Pricing

 More examples of ACH credits include:

-In general, ACH transactions enable money to move from one bank account to another either instantly (via RTP rails) or very quickly (under 1-2 days).
-ACH credits are just a version of these transactions that tell your bank to give money to a person or an organization via direct payment.
+In general, ACH transactions enable money to move from one bank account to another either instantly (via RTP rails) or very quickly (under 1-3 days).
+ACH credits are just a version of these transactions that tell your bank to give money to a person or an organization via pay-by-bank.

 How do ACH credits work?